 - To receive DRM signals you will need a good HF antenna, placed up high.
 A simple long wire strung across your attic may work well.
 Look up “random wire antenna”.
 Also a magnetic loop antenna may be a good choice.

 - RTL-SDR tends to place imaged broadcast AM signals into some DRM signals.
 This can cause decoding to completely fail.
-Some people suggest trying a filter.
+We suggest trying a HF filter that blocks the AM broadcast band.

 - If you hear no audio when decoding, check that you have placed faad2_drm.dll into the DREAM folder correctly.

-- DRM is a digital signal, so it is either working or it is not working at all.
+- DRM is a digital signal, so it will either work and play audio or it will not work at all.
+Poor reception may cause the audio to constantly drop out.